Comic Book Brain

 Review Black Adam - 2022

-Black Adam hurtles forward with a glowering Dwayne Johnson as the hero who isn't a hero (and the characters tells you so) but all the same has to fill in that role when the chips are down in the perpetually oppressed country of Kahndaq (which in the course of this tale gets beaten up pretty badly, like Tokyo at the mercy of Godzilla.)
+Black Adam hurtles forward with a glowering Dwayne Johnson as the hero who "isn't a hero" (and the characters himself tells us) but all the same has to fill in that role when the chips are down.
+Most of the story takes place in the perpetually oppressed country of Kahndaq (which in the course of this tale gets beaten up pretty badly, like Tokyo at the mercy of Godzilla) and then the Justice Society arrives—Hawkman, Dr. Fate, Atom Smasher, and Cyclone—and a series of contretemps follows, not only between Black Adam and this distinctly American team operating in a foreign land, but also within the team itself.

-Humour is dished up more often than a needed sense of pathos, which is too bad because the cast seems game for it and that would've balanced things better not just in representing the team and what happens to them, but in reinforcing the character of Black Adam himself.
+Humour is dished up more often than a needed sense of pathos, which is too bad because the cast seems game for it and that would've balanced things better, not just in representing the team and what happens to them, but in reinforcing the character of Black Adam himself.

 Wizards and gods